Introduction to the Objective Gap Safety Course

-The Objective Gap Safety was the first company to run dedicated Gap Year safety courses and remains the market leader.
-The course is not just about safety, we are determined that the individual makes the most of their travels, gets 'off the beaten track' and explore.
-So during the day we will also cover understanding key cultural and religious issues, getting on with the locals, how to take money abroad, catching taxis, getting the weather right and masses more.
-Whilst called a Gap Year Safety course, many of those attending are also post university students.
+Objective Gap Safety was the first company to run dedicated Gap Year Travel Safety courses and remains the market leader.
+The acclaimed course is not just about safety, we are determined that the individual makes the most of their travels, gets 'off the beaten track' and explore.
+So, during the day we will also cover understanding key cultural and religious issues, getting on with the locals, how to take money abroad, catching taxis, getting the weather right and masses more.
+Whilst called a Gap Year Travel Safety Training course, many of those attending are also post university students.

-Prepare and be safe
+Prepare and be Safe

 We teach young people how to prepare for their gap year and how to deal with problems they may face.
 Our intention is to help them recognise danger by teaching them to think on their feet and interpret the situations confronting them - without terrifying the living daylights out of them.

-Fun and interactive
+Fun and Interactive

 The course is delivered by means of interactive scenarios and role-play, lectures and hands-on learning.
-Our instructors have an excellent understanding of young travellers and flavour the course wilh tales of scrapes and situations they themselves have encountered.
+Our instructors have an excellent understanding of young travellers and flavour the course with tales of scrapes and situations they themselves have encountered.
 We believe with a little thought, many misfortunes can be avoided.

-Our one-day courses are held weekly in LONDON (at The Troubadour ) in Earl's Court and occasionally at other UK-wide locations.
+Our one-day courses are held weekly in London (at The Troubadour ) in Earl's Court and occasionally at other UK wide locations.
 Private courses are also available on request.
 The Troubadour is close to Earl's Court and West Brompton tube stations.

-Price per student: £160
+Price per Student: £160 (£165 from September 2019)

-Offer: Book four people and one goes free - please call 01788 899029 to processs this offer.
+Offer: Book four people and one goes FREE - Call 01788 899029 to process this offer.

-Before You Go
+Before you Go

-researching your destination:
+Researching your destination:

-What To Take
+What to Take

-emergency first aid
+Emergency first aid

 For Girls...
 By a Girl

-Discussion of common female concerns abroad sexual harassment, appropriate dress code etc.
+Discussion of common female concerns abroad: sexual harassment, appropriate dress code etc.

-knowing the dangers, from
+Knowing the dangers, from

-Most travellers have a fun and safe time in SE Asia, the area has huge opportunitites.
-Parts, especailly in Thailand, are overflowing with travellers so one has to make a bit more of and effort to ...
+Most travellers and backpackers have a fun and safe time in SE Asia.
+The area has huge opportunitites.
+Parts, especially in Thailand, are overflowing with tr...

 The best bits of Latin America are the rural areas.
 The topography and environment is diverse, there are many cultural and historical differences and most gappers have a superb time.
 Our rural...